BasLinders/prox/README.md

 - Precision calculation uses ETC Conformance Token (fast approximation).
 Full alignment-based precision is disabled due to memory cost on standard hardware.
 - Visualisations require Graphviz to be installed and on the system PATH.
 - Very large logs (>10 000 events after filtering) will trigger a warning; enabling sampling is recommended.

+## License
+This repository is not licensed for use, modification, or distribution.
+All rights reserved.